Homemade marshmallows and caramel can seem daunting, but these candies are guaranteed to be worth the trouble.

 1/2 cup light corn syrup

-Meanwhile, line 13x9-inch baking pan with aluminum foil, extending foil over edges; spray with no-stick cooking spray.
+Meanwhile, line 13x9-inch baking pan with aluminum foil, extending foil over edges; spray with nonstick cooking spray.
 Generously coat bottom and sides with powdered sugar; set aside.

 Pour 1/2 cup cold water into bowl of stand mixer with whisk attachment.
 Sprinkle gelatin over; add 1 teaspoon vanilla and salt.
 (Do not stir.)
 Set aside.

-Cook 2 cups granulated sugar, corn syrup and remaining 1/2 cup cold water in 2-quart saucepan over medium-high heat, stirring occasionally, until sugar is dissolved.
-Bring to a boil; boil until candy thermometer reaches 240°F, about 5-7 minutes.
-Do not stir while boiling.
+Combine 2 cups granulated sugar, corn syrup and remaining 1/2 cup cold water in 2-quart saucepan; cook over medium-high heat, stirring occasionally, until sugar is dissolved.
+Bring to a boil; boil 5-7 minutes or until candy thermometer reaches 240°F. Do not stir while boiling.

 Once sugar mixture reaches 240°F, start mixer on low speed.
 Carefully pour sugar mixture over gelatin in bowl; increase speed to high.
 Beat on high speed 8-10 minutes or until volume doubles and stiff peaks form.